-This simple body butter recipe calls for three ingredients (or four, if you count the optional one).
+This simple body butter recipe calls for just four ingredients.
 But it’s not an exact science, and there are plenty of ways to customize it to fit your individual wants and needs!
 So before we get to the actual recipe, I wanted to quickly go over what each ingredient does and how you might customize them.

 ◆ Shea Butter

-Shea butter is a highly concentrated fatty acid that melts at body temperature, making it a great addition to lotions and body butters.
-And despite its high fat content, shea butter is also non-comedogenic, making it a great choice for those with acne-prone or oily skin.
+Shea butter is a highly concentrated fatty acid that melts at body temperature, making it ideal for use in skin products like lotions and body butters.
+And despite the fact that it’s rich in fat, shea butter is actually non-comedogenic, so it won’t clog your pores if you have acne-prone or oily skin.

-If you want to reduce the appearance of stretch marks, scars, or other imperfections, feel free to swap out the shea butter for cocoa butter instead.
-Cocoa butter is packed with vitamins and acids that can improve skin’s appearance over time.
+Feel free to swap out the shea butter for cocoa butter instead, especially if you have stretch marks, scars, or other imperfections you’d like to see fade.
+Cocoa butter contains vitamins and acids that can minimize these and improve your skin’s appearance over time.

 ◆ Coconut Oil

-Coconut oil makes an excellent moisturizer for both hair and skin.
-It also has natural antibacterial properties, and it certainly doesn’t hurt that it smells wonderful too! :-)
+Cold pressed coconut oil makes an excellent moisturizer for both hair and skin.
+It also has natural antibacterial properties, and as a nice bonus, it smells wonderful too! :-)

 ◆ Almond Oil

-Almond oil is a moisturizing carrier oil that has a light, non-greasy texture.
-It has a pleasantly nutty smell, absorbs well into skin, and works well for most skin types.
+Like coconut oil, almond oil (sometimes called sweet almond oil) is highly moisturizing and often used as a carrier oil.
+It has a light and non-greasy texture, a pleasantly nutty smell, absorbs readily, and works well for most skin types.

-Melt the shea butter and coconut oil together in the top part of a double boiler (or in a bowl suspended over a pan of simmering water.)
-Once they have melted together, remove from heat and let the mixture cool for 30 minutes.
+Melt the shea butter and coconut oil together in a double boiler (or use a bowl suspended over a pan of simmering water as a makeshift double boiler.)
+Once everything is melted together, remove from heat and let the mixture cool for 30 minutes.

-Note: Due to gravity, your homemade body butter may lose some of its airiness over time.
-If that happens, simply use your hand mixer to re-whip it until it achieves your desired consistency.
+Note: Because this formula doesn’t use any preservatives or stabilizers, you may find that your body butter loses some of its airiness over time.
+If that happens, simply whip it with your hand mixer again to revive it!